IBM/ibmdotcom-tutorials/docs/tutorials/projects/acp_tutorial/acp_tutorial.md

 makes it difficult to connect agents across toolchains, teams or infrastructures, especially when combining components from different AI systems.

-ACP introduces a standardized, framework-agnostic messaging format for how autonomous agents send, recieve, and interpret messages.
+ACP introduces a standardized, framework-independent messaging format for how autonomous agents send, recieve, and interpret messages.
 Messages are structured, typically in JSON, and contain metadata to enrich agent interactions with clarity and consistency.